JonMc19/Stock-Price-Prediction-combining-econometric-models-and-ML/README.md

 # 9. Issues to Keep in Mind

 1. When merging fundamental data with macroeconomic data, keep in mind that companies do not always report earnings in calendar quarters.
 Since macro data is published strictly on calendar quarters, misalignment can occur and the resulting merged DataFrame may be empty if dates do not match.

+2. Incompatability with pdmarima and

+# 10. Possible imporovement

+1. Add more regressors, specially for the macro level data for example inflation, government deficits.
+On a fundamental level basis cash flow could also be added.

+2. Add a longer time series.

+2. Complement the time series analysis with a cross-sectional analysis.

+3. Hyperparameter optimization.
+The model are used with default or basic parameters.
+A systematic search (grid/random/Bayesian) could improve performance.